larsiusprime/divingbell/README.md

 The bin/html5/bin folder should now contain index.html and dependent files.

-4. Note that the "data" folder is pre-populated with all the scraped data that Diving Bell is dependent on to run, EXCEPT for these two directories:
+4. Note that the "data" folder is pre-populated with all the scraped data that Diving Bell needs to run, EXCEPT for these two directories:

 ```
 /data/v2/app_details